Afraz33/movie-webapp/README.md

 # Movie Web App

-This repository contains the source code for a Movie Web App built with Docker, React, and Django.
+This repository contains the source code for a Movie Web App built with Docker, React, and NodeJs with MongoDb as database.

 ## Prerequisites